 Works for the exhibition will be selected by a panel of jurors.
 Decision of the group regarding acceptance into the exhibit is final.

 CATALOG & PUBLICITY

 New Visions Gallery will publish an electronic exhibit catalog online via our website.
 Submission of a digital image by the artist constitutes agreement for the gallery to reproduce the work for catalog, website, publicity and educational purposes.

-Accepted artist's paperwork due (for catalog preparation): June 5, 2020
+Accepted artist's paperwork due (for e-catalog preparation): April 8, 2022

 Completed paperwork must be received by this date to participate in the exhibit.